-The evidence is in, backing up the claim that North Korea was behind WannaCry.
-Evidence from the UK and Microsoft’s tracking of the attack confirms North Korea sponsored the ransomware attack and counterterrorism adviser Tom Bossert has officially accused North Korea of bearing responsibility.
+It appears the evidence is in, backing the claim that North Korea is the guilty party behind WannaCry.
+The claim isn’t based merely on assumption – evidence comes from more than one place.
+Several parties have confirmed and have begun to respond to the news.
+The UK and Microsoft’s tracking of the attack confirms who was behind the ransomware attack.
 Even Facebook has shared that it has deleted profiles operated by hacking groups that were affiliated with the North Korean government.

-The WannaCry virus began attacking companies on May 12, 2017 and hit over 230,000 computers across more than 150 countries in just one day.
+WannaCry began attacking companies on May 12, 2017 and hit over 230,000 computers in over 150 countries in just one day.
 Companies and public service organizations were affected, including a hospital in the UK.
 The ransom demanded was $300-$600 in bitcoin.

-Speculation about North Korea’s motive include retaliation for sanctions placed on them for its nuclear activity and missile launches.
+Speculation about North Korea’s motive includes retaliation for sanctions placed on them for its nuclear activity and missile launches.
 Money they collected from WannaCry’s ransom likely went to supporting their nuclear program.

-Ransomware attacks like WannaCry are not over – they are just beginning.
+The WannaCry and other ransomware attacks are not over – they are likely just beginning.

 Read full White House blames North Korea for WannaCry ransomware attack article